ImTheSquid/AlertToast/README.md

 ## ✍️ Author

-Elai Zuberman
+Jack Hogan & Elai Zuberman

 ## 📃 License

 `AlertToast` is available under the MIT license.
-See the [LICENSE](https://github.com/elai950/AlertToast/blob/master/LICENSE.md) file for more info.
+See the [LICENSE](https://github.com/ImTheSquid/AlertToast/blob/master/LICENSE.md) file for more info.

 ---